Call: 2001

 European Court of Justice

-SM v Entry Clearance Officer, UK Visa Section Case C-129/18 [2019] 1 WLR 5055, [2019] 3 CMLR 16 [2019] INLR 507, Times, 24.4.19 – heard by the Luxembourg Court in December 2018, the issue in this case was whether the term “family member” as defined in Articles 2 and 3 of Directive 2004/38/EC (the Citizenship Directive) included a non-EEA national adopted child in circumstances where the adoption is not one which is recognised under domestic law.
+SM v Entry Clearance Officer, UK Visa Section Case C-129/18 [2019] 1 WLR 5055, [2019] 3 CMLR 16 [2019] INLR 507 – heard by the Luxembourg Court in December 2018, the issue in this case was whether the term “family member” as defined in Articles 2 and 3 of Directive 2004/38/EC (the Citizenship Directive) included a non-EEA national adopted child in circumstances where the adoption is not one which is recognised under domestic law.
 The European Court agreed with the UK Supreme Court that such a child is an extended family member.
 The success of this case resulted in amendments to the Immigration (EEA) Regulations 2016.

 Zu & Chen v United Kingdom [2004] EU; ECJ C-200/02 (19 October 2004); [2005] QB 325; [2005] All ER (EC) 129; [2004] 3 WLR 1453; [2004] 3 CMLR 1060 – Landmark judgment: Right to reside in UK of primary carer of an EC/Irish citizen in context of right to reside under Article 18 EC.
 The resulting decision led to a change of the domestic immigration rules and a change in the nationality law of EIRE.
 Widely reported and cited in textbooks.